 Fins are either screwed through the board or moulded in (or both).
 The nearer the edge the fins are the more effect they have.
 The bigger and wider they are the more drag they create and therefore the more stability they provide.
 Beginner wakeboards therefore tend to have larger wider fins and advanced boards have smaller thinner fins.

 The shape of the underside of a wakeboard has a marked effect on how it handles out on the water (and on obstacles).
-This diagram explains the basics.

 The edges of a wakeboard are either sharp or rounded.
 Sharp edges give the best performance but can result in more face plants for beginners as it is easier to "catching an edge", especially on landings or if "switching" (rotating the board through 180 degrees to change the leading leg).